-The road trip Havøysund is 67 kilometers long and is located in the far north of Norway and runs from Kokelv to Havøysund, the fishing village after which the route is named.
+The road trip Havøysund is 41 miles (67 kilometers) long and is located in the far north of Norway and runs from Kokelv to Havøysund, the fishing village after which the route is named.
 The special road is officially one of the most beautiful routes in Norway, it has been awarded the title National Scenic Route by the Norwegian government.

 Along the way you will drive through the impressive and varied landscape of Northern Norway.
-From views of the Arctic Ocean to a breathtaking rocky landscape, the 67-kilometer route will take your eyes off.
+From views of the Arctic Ocean to a breathtaking rocky landscape, the 41-mile (67-kilometer) route will take your eyes off.